Resources lawyers in Massachusetts need to keep working effectively during the COVID-19 Crisis.

 Key webinars have been organized by the Boston Bar Association as well — on What Massachusetts Employers Need to Know, Post-Pandemic Contract Litigation, and more.
 Find resources from the BBA here.

-Lawyers in Massachusetts can schedule a Free & Confidential (currently remote only) consultation with a Mass LOMAP advisor to discuss individual concerns.
+Again, lawyers in Massachusetts can schedule a Free & Confidential online consultation with a Mass LOMAP advisor to discuss individual concerns.
 Begin scheduling here.